 What is the future of the Computer Club and your work for the Order in Hong Kong?

 While it’s been amazing to support and serve the families and children in the way that we have, everyone looks forward to meeting in person.
 I think this will support the evolution of the Computer Club as we develop classes collaborating with tutors and industry professionals to make sure that we are giving the best education to our children.
 We plan in expanding our classes to new age groups and as we look beyond the pandemic to support children’s mental well-being in the future.

 I am so grateful to be part of the Order and this community who have supported our efforts in this journey that has just begun.

-Chromebook with cases and assessors
+Chromebook with cases and accessories